-Less than half of deaths after angioplasty result of procedure, study showsMay 7th, 2013 in Cardiology /
+Less than half of deaths after angioplasty result of procedure, study showsMay 7, 2013 in Medicine & Health / Cardiology

 Only 42 percent of the deaths occurring within 30 days of percutaneous coronary interventions (PCI) were attributable to complications from the procedure, according to a Cleveland Clinic study published online in the Journal of the American College of Cardiology.
 The research suggests alternative outcome reporting mechanisms for 30-day mortality for PCI should be considered before mandatory reporting regulations are put into place.